cschech/CBSD/README.md

 (cue X-Files music and title card) http://www.muppetlabs.com/~breadbox/software/tiny/

-Kolmogorov Complexity (undecidable):
+Kolmogorov Complexity qua inductive inference (undecidable):

 https://raysolomonoff.com/publications/z138.pdf

-Even a purely combinatorial approach is fruitless.
+"None of the computing machine simulations of organic evolution have attempted representations of organisms using minimal codes, and it seems like a reasonably good thing to try."

 # My initial bug report to Theo: